Tawny Kitaen

-Kitaen garnered widespread recognition for her appearances in a number of heavy metal music videos, including Ratt's "Back for More" (1984) and Whitesnake's "Still of the Night", "Is This Love" and "Here I Go Again" (all 1987).
+Kitaen garnered widespread recognition for her appearances in a number of music videos, including Ratt's "Back for More" (1984) and Whitesnake's "Still of the Night", "Is This Love" and "Here I Go Again" (all 1987).

-In the 2000s, Kitaen transitioned into appearing on reality television series, including The Surreal Life (2006) and Celebrity Rehab with Dr. Drew (2008), the latter of which documented Kitaen's issues with substance abuse.
+In the 2000s, Kitaen began appearing on reality television series, including The Surreal Life (2006) and Celebrity Rehab with Dr. Drew (2008), the latter of which documented Kitaen's issues with substance abuse.

 Early life

-She was born Julie Kitaen in San Diego, California in 1961, the eldest of three children born to Linda Kitaen (née Taylor), a housewife and one-time beauty pageant participant, and Terry Kitaen, an employee of a neon sign company.
-Kitaen's mother was of Scottish and Irish descent, while her father was of Russian-Jewish heritage.

-Kitaen was raised in the Jewish faith.
+Julie Ellen Kitaen was born in San Diego, California, on August 5, 1961.
+She was the eldest of three children born to Linda Kitaen (née Taylor), a housewife and one-time beauty pageant participant, and Terry Kitaen, an employee of a neon sign company.
+Kitaen's mother was of Irish and Scottish descent, while her father was of Russian-Jewish heritage.
+Kitaen was raised in her father's Jewish faith.

 She began using the nickname "Tawny" at the age of 12 on her own initiative.
-As a child, she struggled with dyslexia, which led to her to drop out of Mission Bay High School.
+As a child, she struggled with dyslexia, which led to her dropping out of Mission Bay High School.
 At the age of 14, with backstage passes after a Peter Frampton concert at Balboa Stadium, she witnessed the VIP treatment afforded Frampton's girlfriend Penny and aspired to achieve it for herself.

-Modeling
+Career

 Kitaen modeled and appeared in television commercials for Jack LaLanne's European Health Spas in the early 1980s.
 In a January 2021 Instagram post a few months before her death, she claimed the experience inspired her to become an actress.

 Kitaen appeared on the cover of Ratt's debut EP Ratt (1983) and the band's debut Atlantic studio album Out of the Cellar (1984).
 She was dating the band's guitarist Robbin Crosby at the time.

-Acting career

 Kitaen began her acting career in 1983 with a minor role in the television movie Malibu.
 In 1984, she starred as the title character of the erotic adventure movie The Perils of Gwendoline in the Land of the Yik-Yak, also called Gwendoline.
-Her other film appearances include Bachelor Party (1984) as the bride-to-be of Tom Hanks’ character, and starring roles in the minor box office hit Witchboard (1986), White Hot, and Dead Tides.
+Her other film appearances include Bachelor Party (1984) as the bride-to-be of Tom Hanks' character, and starring roles in Witchboard (1986), White Hot (1988), and Dead Tides (1996).

 She appeared in several music videos in the 1980s for the band Whitesnake, including the hits "Here I Go Again", "Still of the Night", "Is This Love", and "The Deeper the Love".
 She also appeared in Ratt's "Back for More" music video.

 From February to July 1989, she appeared as Lisa DiNapoli on the daytime serial Santa Barbara.
-She appeared on Seinfeld as Jerry’s girlfriend in the 1991 episode "The Nose Job."
+She appeared on Seinfeld as Jerry's girlfriend in the 1991 episode "The Nose Job."
 She appeared in 19 episodes of the TV series The New WKRP in Cincinnati from 1991 to 1993 as nighttime DJ Mona Loveland, who has a show called Mona Til Midnight.
 She also had recurring parts in Hercules: The Legendary Journeys and co-hosted America's Funniest People from 1992 to 1994.